kat0h/vim-colorscheme-settings/README.md

 # Note
 My English is broken.
-If you find any mistakes in the readme, please let me know.
+If you find any mistakes in the readme or document, please let me know.

 # Author
 Kota Kato